 Blackboy Hill is Calling

 Blackboy Hill is Calling, 222 pages, landscape format, paperback, published by Wild Weeds Press in 2015 by the Katharine Susannah Prichard Writers' Centre, edited by Dr Joanne Godfrey.
-This book is now sold out; however loan copies are available from most state libraries.
+Loan copies are available from most state libraries.
+The first print run sold out, however the KSP Writers' Centre has a small number of copies of the second print run on sale for $50 each.
+Please contact the office by email for any sales enquiries.

 See here to download Teacher's Notes.